-(Spillover){DD} = $\Delta_t P_B - \Delta_t P_C = \alpha_2$
+$(Spillover){DD} = \Delta_t P_B - \Delta_t P_C = \alpha_2$

 Thus, α_1 and α_2 are the double-difference measures of protection and spillover effects resulting from levee construction, respectively.
 Two assumptions about house price counterfactuals are necessary for the estimated coefficients (α_1, α_2) to have the causal interpretations indicated above.
 These assumptions are standard from the DD literature: parallel trends in outcomes (house prices) for the relevant treatment and control parcels around the time of levee construction.
 For example, our interpretation of α_1 as capturing protection effects from levee construction requires that absent levee construction, the difference between parcels of type A and C in Figure 2 would remain unchanged.
-A second, analogous assumption about the houe price counterfactuals of parcels of type B and C is necessary to identify spillover effects.
-Further details on the identifying assumptions necessary for the coefficient interpretations outlined above are available in Appendix B.
+A second, analogous assumption about the house price counterfactuals of parcels of type B and C is necessary to identify spillover effects.